Ameloblastic fibroma: Clinical Features

 Ameloblastic fibroma is a rare benign mixed epithelial and mesenchymal odontogenic tumour as it contributes to approximately 2% of all odontogenic tumours.
 It often occurs in the first or second decade of life.
 Ameloblastic fibroma usually appears as painless swelling of the jaw in the posterior region of the mandible.
 It can be associated with an impacted tooth and it might impede eruption of other teeth.
 The lesion can be asymptomatic when it is small and most are incidental findings of routine dental radiographic imaging, etc.

+Diagnosis

 Radiographic Features

 Radiographically, ameloblastic fibroma has a variable appearance.
 It can appear as a unilocular lesion with smooth, well-defined margin when smaller.
 However, it can be multilocular when it is enlarged.
 It can be mistaken as dentigerous cyst as the lesion is often associated with an impacted tooth.